 Click here to access these and other exciting meat and livestock supply chain jobs currently listed on Jobs Central.

-IT IS often inevitable that a good employee will one day leave a business, whether to pursue another role or because they need a change from their current position.
+IT IS often inevitable that a good employee will one day leave a business, whether to pursue another meat and livestock industry role or because they need a change from their current position.

-But it can be particularly painful for a business when that employee is considered an invaluable asset to the team.
+But it can be particularly painful for any agribusiness business when that employee is considered an invaluable asset to the team.